bordera-randy/Resources/Student Resources/az104_updated.md

     - Assigned: You assign users to groups manually
     - Dynamic: You select various attributes to make users members of a group
       - Dynamic query e.g. department Equals marketing
-    - Users and groups  - Security or Office 365
+  - Security or Office 365
-      - Groups    - Security groups are for assigning permissions.
+    - Security groups are for assigning permissions.
 - Owners and members
   - Owners: Can add/remove users from the group.
-  - Members: Users who are part of the group.
+  - Members: cannot manage the group, normal permissions
+- Expiration of groups
+  - Groups can automatically expire.
+- You manage in "Azure Directory → Groups"
+  - You can assign licenses to a group where each member will get a license.
+- Good for performing bulk user updates
+- Self-service group management
+  - Owners manage groups instead of administrators that manage the group for the owners.
+  - Users can request to join a group by providing some business justification.
+  - Audits & alerts
     - Everything is logged
     - You can e.g. trigger an alert on frequent activities in a group
 - Company Branding
   - In portal: Active Directory → Users and groups → Company branding
   - Allows you to customize the pages with e.g. banner, sign-in page text, user name hint